SteiningerSebastian/SteiningerScripts/Lab. Embedded Systems.md

 current_time_after_sleep = time.time()
 print("Time after sleep:", current_time_after_sleep)
 ```

-**Note:** The `time.sleep()` function can be used to create delays, implement timers, or control the pace of execution in your Python programs.
+**Note:** The `time.sleep()` function can be used to **create delays**, **implement timers**, or control the **pace of execution** in your Python programs.

 **Additional Considerations:**
-- For more precise timekeeping, you might consider using the `datetime` module.
+- **DateTime for more precision:** For more precise timekeeping, you might consider using the `datetime` module.
-- If you need to schedule tasks at specific times, explore libraries like `schedule` or `APScheduler`.
+- **Scheduling:** If you need to schedule tasks at specific times, explore libraries like `schedule` or `APScheduler`.

 By effectively using the `time` module, you can manipulate time and control the flow of your Python applications.

-### Tasks:
+### Tasks
+Having built a strong foundation of theoretical knowledge, it's now time to apply these concepts to practical scenarios.
+You will be presented with specific coding tasks, each accompanied by a provided solution.
+While these solutions can be valuable references, it's crucial to avoid simply copying them.
+Instead, focus on understanding the underlying principles and logic behind each solution.
+This deep understanding will be essential for successfully tackling future tasks where solutions are not readily available.

-#### 1. Moving Average
+#### Task 1.
+Moving Average
+Implement a function that calculates the moving average of a given list of numbers.
+The function should take a list of numbers and the size of the moving average window as input and return a list of moving averages.

+##### Theory
-**Description:** A moving average is a statistical calculation that helps smooth out fluctuations in a dataset.
+A moving average is a statistical calculation that helps **smooth out fluctuations** in a dataset.
 It involves calculating the average of a specific number of consecutive data points and updating it as new data points become available.

-**Theory:**
 - **Window size:** The number of data points included in the calculation.
 - **Calculation:**
     - For each new data point, add it to the window and remove the oldest data point.
     - Calculate the average of the current window.

-**Solution (Python):**
+##### Solution (Python)
 ``` python
 def moving_average(values, window_size):
   """Calculates the moving average of a list of values.